Our Impact

 Giant Champion

-Yao Ming came to Samburu with Wild Aid in 2012 to join hands with STE campaigning against the blood ivory trade.
-It was the first real breakthrough that helped raise awareness in China, leading eventually to the banning of domestic trade in-country in2018.
+Yao Ming came to Samburu in 2012 to campaign with STE and Wild Aid against the blood ivory trade.
+It was the first real breakthrough raising awareness in China.
+His call to arms "when the buying stops, the killing can too!" led eventually to China's ban on domestic ivory trade in 2018.

 2014